Life Without Larry wasn't nearly as troublesome for the Coppin State basketball team last night.

 It was their second start without Yarbray, who was suspended three games for missing three practices.
-On the first occasion the Eagles played without him, they had a 24-game home-court skein broken by Maine on Tuesday night.
+On the first occasion the Eagles played without him, they had a 24-game home-court skein snapped by Maine Tuesday night.

-This time, Coppin awoke after a sluggish first half, pressed its way into the lead, then dominated the overtime against another Eagles team that has been weakened by injuries and a defection.
+This time, Coppin awoke after a sluggish first half, pressed its way into the lead and then dominated the overtime against another Eagles team that has been weakened by injuries and a defection.

 "They stress me out, but that goes with youth," Coppin coach Fang Mitchell said of his team.
 "We were supposed to be aggressive the whole game, but it took them 20 minutes to understand that."

-Mitchell's team was down by 45-35 early in the second half, but outscored American, 25-10 in the next 10 minutes and forged ahead by five.
+Mitchell's team was down 45-35 early in the second half, but outscored American 25-10 in the next 10 minutes and forged ahead by five.

 But the Washington-based Eagles countered with freshman Tim Fudd scoring three key baskets and regained command, 69-62.

-American stayed in front until 43 seconds remained in regulation when James Mazyck made a three-pointer to tie the score at 73 and force the overtime.
+American stayed in front until 43 seconds remained in regulation when James Mazyck sank a three-pointer to tie the score at 73 and force the overtime.

 Both teams blocked shots -- by Coppin's Darren Woods and American's Craig Sedmak -- to deny the opposition's final foray in regulation.